sharmainec/tp/docs/UserGuide.md

 allowing you to find the flashcards you need quickly.

 1. Let's select all your French flashcards with the [`filter`](#filtering-flashcards-by-conditions-filter) command.
 Type in `filter l/French` into the command box.
-1. Upon pressing Enter, you will get a filtered list of flashcards.
+2. Upon pressing Enter, you will get a filtered list of flashcards.
 Notice how only your French language flashcards are displayed:
    ![filteredFlashcardsTutorial.png](images/filteredFlashcardsTutorial.png)

 ### Practicing with your flashcards
 Once we have selected all the French flashcards, we can finally start our practice session using LingoGO!'s [Slideshow mode](#slideshow-mode).

 1. To begin you practice session, simply type [`slideshow`](#entering-slideshow-mode-slideshow) into the command box and press Enter.
-You will now enter LingoGO!'s [Slideshow mode](#slideshow-mode) where you will see a maximised view of a flashcard.
+You will now enter LingoGO!'s [Slideshow mode](#slideshow-mode) where you will see a maximized view of a flashcard with only its foreign phrase.
    ![slideshowTutorial.png](images/slideshowTutorial.png)

-1. To give an answer for "Bonjour", enter `answer e/Hello` into the command box.
+2. To give an answer for "Bonjour", enter `answer e/Hello` into the command box.
 You will then see the message below:
    ![answerTutorial.png](images/answerTutorial.png)
-1. To go to the next flashcard, enter `next` into the command box.
-Can you also provide the answer for this next flashcard shown?
-If you got the answer right, then well done!
-At this point, you may also enter `previous` into the command box to go back to the first flashcard.

     <div markdown="block" class="alert alert-info">

    **:information_source: Just a little hint**<br>

-    * Answers are case-sensitive and must match the English phrase of a flashcard exactly.
-If you got the answer wrong, this might be the reason why.
+    * Answers are **not** case-sensitive, which is why "Hello" matches "hello".

     </div>

+3. To go to the next flashcard, enter `next` into the command box.
+Can you also provide the answer for this next flashcard shown?
+If you got the answer right, then well done!
+At this point, you may also enter `previous` into the command box to go back to the previous flashcard.

 ### Sharing your flashcards
 Now that you are done practicing with all your French flashcards, it is time to share them with your friends to let them try it out!

 1. Before you do this, you first need to enter [`stop`](#exiting-slideshow-mode-stop) into the command box to exit [Slideshow mode](#slideshow-mode) and go back to [List mode](#list-mode).
-1. Now to export your flashcards, simply enter `export myCards.csv` into the command box.
+2. Now to export your flashcards, simply enter `export myCards.csv` into the command box.
 You will then see the message as shown below:
    ![exportTutorial.png](images/exportTutorial.png)

-1. Your flashcards have been exported into a [CSV](#csv) file named *myCards.csv* located in the *data folder* of your app's *[home folder](#home-folder)*.
+3. Your flashcards have been exported into a [CSV](#csv) file named *myCards.csv* located in the *data folder* of your app's *[home folder](#home-folder)*.
    You may then send these files to your friends via email or other means.
 They can then import this file into their own LingoGO! app via the
    [`import`](#importing-flashcards-import) command.
 Below is what *myCards.csv* looks like in Microsoft Excel:
    ![csvTutorial.png](images/csvTutorial.png)

-1. With that, we are finally done with our tutorial!
+With that, we are finally done with our tutorial!
 Do also check out [General commands](#general-commands), [List mode commands](#list-mode-commands) and [Slideshow mode commands](#slideshow-mode-commands) sections below for a full list of commands and their details.

 <hr/>